beeware/beeware-tutorial/docs/en/tutorial/tutorial-2.md

 ```

 The button also has 5px of margin on all sides.
 We also define a
-*handler* -a method to invoke when the button is pressed.
+*handler* - a method to invoke when the button is pressed.

 Then, we add the name box and the button to the main box: